zhangyang223/YangYangBot/README.md

 ## Known Issues
 * if the length of the song is more than an hour, then current progress is incorect because it only displays mm:ss.
-* somehow when adding a playlist, sometimes still run into a problem that play list not added initially but added again later.

 ## Acknowledgement